What We Offer

 Grant projects must be completed within the timeframe outlined in the Grant Agreement.
 Projects cannot begin construction until National Fund staff have reviewed and approved provided plans and documentation.

 A final report and financial accounting of the expenditure of the grant funds must be submitted within one month of the project completion date.
 A final report form will be provided.
-If the project is not completed in accordance with the contract, the grant funds must be returned.
+If the project is not completed in accordance with the grant agreement, the grant funds must be returned.

 Program Details